-The graph below shows the measured magnetic susceptibilities of 11 copper-bearing Tourmalines tested in this study.
-Each column of dots represents a color variety, presented from least magnetic to most magnetic.
+The graph below shows the measured magnetic susceptibilities of 25 copper-bearing Tourmalines tested in this study.
+Each column of dots represents a color variety: blue, purple & violet, and green.
 Each individual colored dot represents a single gem.

 Magnetic testing cannot be used to separate medium green to dark green Paraibas from medium to dark green "Verdelite" Tourmalines colored by iron, as both types can show a Drag response and have similar magnetic susceptibilities.

-Magnetic testing may be useful in separating light green Tourmalines colored by copper and manganese from light green Tourmalines colored by iron, which may appear identical in color.
-Due to relatively high concentrations of manganese (Mn2+), all the light green copper-bearing Tourmalines tested in this study showed stronger magnetic responses and higher magnetic susceptibilities than all the light green Tourmalines colored by iron and Fe2+-Ti4+ charge transfer.
-Pictured below are a light green Paraiba pear and a light green cuprian Tourmaline oval with an unusual yellow hue.
+Pictured below are a light green Paraiba pear and a light green cuprian Tourmaline oval with an unusual yellow-green hue.
 Both gems show high magnetic susceptibility.
-In the yellowish green copper-bearing Tourmaline on the right, manganese rather than copper is primarily responsible for color, and hence we do not refer to it as a true Paraiba-type Tourmaline.
+In the yellowish green copper-bearing Tourmaline on the right, manganese and probably vanadium rather than copper are primarily responsible for the unusual color, and hence we do not refer to it as a true Paraiba-type Tourmaline.

 © Kirk Feral 2013, All Rights Reserved.
 These materials may be duplicated for educational purposes only.
 No part of this website may be duplicated or distributed for profit, for commercial purposes, or for posting to another website without the expressed written consent of the copyright holder.